beam/freenas-proxmox/README.md

 # FreeNAS ZFS over iSCSI interface

-Please be aware that this plugin uses the FreeNAS APIs and NOT the ssh/scp like the other interfaces use, but...
+Please be aware that this plugin uses the FreeNAS APIs and NOT the ssh/scp interface like the other plugins use, but...

 You will still need to configure the SSH connector for listing the ZFS Pools because this is currently being done in a Proxmox module (ZFSPoolPlugin.pm).
 To configure this please follow the steps at https://pve.proxmox.com/wiki/Storage:_ZFS_over_iSCSI that have to do with SSH between Proxmox VE and FreeNAS.
 The code segment should start out ‘mkdir /etc/pve/priv/zfs’.